Here are some simple heuristics to follow when investing the equities portion of your portfolio:

 If that doesn’t convince you, nothing will.

-Besides the above, if you live in corrupt third world country – dividends become supremely important.
+Besides the above, if you live in a corrupt third world country – dividends become supremely important.
 Accounting scandals happen all the time, promoters siphoning off assets to their closely held companies is rampant, and you can never really be sure if the financials you’re seeing are true and fair.

 Feel free to disagree, but I’d say it’s prudent to invest in dividend-paying stocks – it’s the clearest sign that the business is cash flow positive.